Repair Satellite Prototype

 RSat-P (Repair Satellite-Prototype) is a microsatellite built by the United States Naval Academy (USNA) in Annapolis, Maryland.
 The small spacecraft is a 3U CubeSat intended to demonstrate capabilities for minor in-orbit repair of a much larger, conventional spacecraft.

 RSat-P was launched on 16 December 2018 on an Electron rocket as part of NASA's Educational Launch of Nanosatellites (ELaNa) Mission 19.

+While the satellite has never been identified, all the objects classified from its launch have decayed, with RSat-P being one of the unidentified ones among those.

 Overview

 It has been determined that about 1/3 of all commercial spacecraft failures originate on their solar panel deployment, wiring, sunshield, or antenna deployment, so RSat-P was designed to test the potential of a CubeSat to fix such small-scale large-impact failures.
 Potential deployments include an RSat embedded in its host spacecraft, where it uses its claws to crawl along the failed spacecraft to diagnose and repair.
 Alternatively, an RSat could be released from a nearby constellation spacecraft in combination with a propulsive BRICSat unit to reach the failed spacecraft.

 While the RSat may be limited to diagnostics and minor repairs, more complex servicing would be performed by a large spacecraft called Robotic Servicing of Geosynchronous Satellites (RSGS), that is being developed by the Defense Advanced Research Projects Agency (DARPA).

 The team includes Edward Hanlon, Benjamin Keegan and Morgan Lange, Jacob Pittman, Gavin Roser and Dakota Wenberg; the adviser is Jin Kang.
 In 2017, the team was awarded the Secretary of the Navy's Innovation Scholar Award, at a ceremony at The Pentagon, for their research project.
 The first robotic arm prototype was scheduled for a launch in early 2017, but was postponed for December 2018.